 How to Get to Fes

 Since Fes is a main city in Morocco, it’s easy to get to by public transit.
 Fes has both bus and train stations (outside of Old Town/Medina) as well as an airport.
 Taxis are the best way to get from any of these destinations to Fes City.
 I didn’t arrive via the airport, so I can’t comment on how much you should pay but I did arrive to Fes both via bus and train.
-The train station is the closest and locals pay 10 dirhams, tourists usually have to pay around 30 dirham.
-The bus station is further away but we only had to pay 15 dirhams, to get from Fes Old Town to the bus station.
-Everyone says make sure to turn on the meter, but most refuse so make sure to haggle.
-If you aren’t sure, ask at the bus station or accommodation how much you should be paying so you have an idea.
-We originally paid 50 dirhams from the train station to the Medina and our Riad owner laughed at us (in a nice way) but clearly we were very much scammed.
+In my experience, tourists can expect to pay about 3x the price of the locals.
+Everyone says make sure to turn on the meter on in taxis, but most refuse so make sure to haggle.
+If you aren’t sure, ask at the bus station or your accommodation how much you should be paying so you have an idea.

 Getting Around Fes

 A lot of the sites and attractions around Fes are very walkable.
 Especially in the Medina, which is good because walking is your only option there.
 The Medina is very hilly with plenty of steep spots so take your time and bring lots of water.
-I should also note that maps- Google Maps, maps.me, iphone maps etc. Do not work in the Medina.
+I should also note that any online maps such as Google Maps, maps.me, iphone maps etc. Do not work in the Medina.
 They can be useful for making sure that you are going in the right direction, but they don’t show all the tiny streets so pay attention to markers along the way.
-You can always ask for directions, and many locals will offer, but 95% of them expect payment at the end so be wary of that.
+You can always ask for directions, and many locals will offer, but most of them expect payment at the end so be wary of that.

 Some of the attractions that are a bit further away, such as the Palace, Jewish Quarter, and Tombs are also walkable and take about 30-45 minutes to reach depending on your walking speed.
 Of course, you can take taxis as well just make sure to haggle or, if you can, get them to turn on the meter.